wp-plugins/flexi-related-posts/readme.txt

 ==Description==

 Flexi Related Posts is a WordPress related posts content plugin and widget with responsive layout for mobile devices.
-Flexi Related Posts displays your blog's related posts using beautiful slider.
-Description Flexi Related Posts is light weight touch supported, responsive posts content widgets and plugin.
-Manage your posts to show in sidebar with custom (categories, tags,authors e.t.c), With pre-designed layouts to save your time.
+Flexi Related Posts displays your blog's related posts using beautiful widget.

+Flexi Related Posts is light weight touch supported, responsive posts content widgets and plugin.
+Manage your posts to show in sidebar With pre-designed layouts to save your time.
 Simple and easy to use, no coding skills required.

+Features:

 * Responsive related post widget.
 * Fully Customizable.